 Artist Jackie Croft adds a little variety to her frame by crafting these triangle displays.
 She used a colored form-core that is able to be punctured by the pins of the buttons so that they can be displayed in any formation.
 Jackie also integrated another product she sells, by having one of her hand-made plush toys hold the button display.

-Looking for more help with your table display?
-We've got 7 tips from tabling experts that are sure to help!
-Or share with us on social media your creative ways to display buttons!
+Share with us on social media your creative ways to display buttons!
 We're always looking for more button display ideas!